Veridise/veridise-docs/vanguard/detectors/cross-contract-reentrancy.md

    As a result, the exchange rate calculation in `Vault.deposit()` will use the _decreased_ `Vault` asset balance and _unchanged_ `totalCredit` amount.
-   This will cause the computed exchange rate to be _lower_ than is intended, allowing the attacker to get more shares than they should.
+   This will cause the computed exchange rate to be _lower_ than is intended, allowing the attacker to get more shares than they should (note that the exchange rate is used as the denominator of a division).
+4. After control flow returns to `Market.trade()`, the call to `Vault.updateAssets()` will increase the exchange rate to its intended higher value.

 To complete the attack, the attacker can immediately sell the shares after the transaction, at an exchange rate that is higher than what they obtained the